alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/09_misuse_report_process.md

 No action means the official anchor record remains active and confirmed.

-No action may apply when the reported issue does not break the official match or source-line boundary.
+No action may apply when the reported issue does not break the official match, visible anchor reference, or source-line boundary.

 ## Pending Review